WebAssembly/interface-types/proposals/interface-types/scenarios.md

 The `fetch` function includes a callback which is invoked whenever 'something happens' on the session.

-It also introduces two new enumeration types: `ReturnCode` and `StatusCode`.
+It also introduces two new enumeration types: `returnCode` and `statusCode`.

 The signature of `fetch` as an interface type is: